vlongle/productivity_shortcuts/README.md

 - f + character: jump on that character within this line
 - t + character: jump to before character within this line
+    - Use `;` to repeat the t and f jumps. `,` to go backward. [https://stackoverflow.com/questions/10340562/vim-repeat-find-next-character-x](https://stackoverflow.com/questions/10340562/vim-repeat-find-next-character-x)
 - e: get to the end of a word
 - %: jump to matching brackets like (, ) or {, }
 - __tip__: deleting args of function?